Easy Swaps For a Cleaner and Greener Bathroom

 Do you pay attention to what you put in your mouth?
 How about the lotion you rub on your body?
 What about the tampon you stick inside of you?
 Government regulations don’t require feminine care product companies to disclose tampon ingredients, so they generally don’t.
 But don’t we want to know what’s going up there?!

-A handful of companies have started selling 100% cotton and organic tampons made of natural materials and free of chemicals we might not want living in those parts of our bodies.
+A handful of companies sell 100% cotton and organic tampons made of natural materials and free of chemicals we might not want living in those parts of our bodies.
 Many even deliver monthly to your door, so you’ll never be scrambling for a tampon again.
 My favorite is LOLA.
 You can check out the entire post I wrote about them a couple of years ago, and I still use their products today.

-This was a worthwhile switch for me, but LOLA products are undoubtedly more expensive than the mainstream alternatives on big box stores shelves.
+This was a worthwhile switch for me, but LOLA products are undoubtedly more expensive than the mainstream alternatives on big box store shelves.
 If you’re particularly price-sensitive, this might not offer the right ROE for you.

 Goodbye Old Products, Hello Clean Products